ZenIDTeam/ZenID-android-sample/README.md

     - BLURRY = The picture is too blurry.
     - REFLECTION_PRESENT = The reflection is present on text.
     - OK = The picture is ok.
-    - HOLOGRAM = The hologram is being verified.
     - DARK = The picture is dark.

 SelfieState: